Andre Johnson: Houston Texans

-2003 season
+2003

-Johnson was the third overall pick in the 2003 NFL Draft by the Houston Texans.
-He severed ties with NFL agents Michael Huyghue and Jeff Moorad before hiring sports attorney Don West, Jr. to negotiate his rookie contract with the Texans.
+Johnson was selected in the first round with the third overall pick in the 2003 NFL draft by the Houston Texans.
+He severed ties with NFL agents Michael Huyghue and Jeff Moorad before hiring sports attorney Don West Jr. to negotiate his rookie contract with the Texans.
 Johnson was signed to a six-year, $39 million contract and was able to start training camp on time due to a timely contract negotiation.
 His rookie contract included over $13.501 million in guaranteed compensation.

 In Johnson's rookie season, he started and played in all 16 games, recording 66 receptions for 976 yards and four touchdowns for the 5–11 Texans.
-He had three games going over the 100-yard mark on the year, one of which was his first NFL multi-touchdown game in Week 3 against the Kansas City Chiefs in a 42–14 loss.
+He had three games going over the 100-yard mark on the year, one of which was his first NFL multi-touchdown game in week 3 against the Kansas City Chiefs in a 42–14 loss.
 He was named to the NFL All-Rookie Team.

-2004 season
+2004

 Johnson's breakout year came in 2004 when he combined with Texans quarterback David Carr to record 79 catches for 1,142 yards and six touchdowns in the Texans 7–9 season.
-He had four games going over the 100-yard mark, including a 170-yard, two-touchdown day against the Minnesota Vikings in Week 5.
+He had four games going over the 100-yard mark, including a 170-yard, two-touchdown day against the Minnesota Vikings in week 5.
 He was selected to his first Pro Bowl in recognition of his successful season.

-2005 season
+2005

-In Week 12, Johnson had 12 receptions for 159 yards and a touchdown against the St. Louis Rams in a 33–27 loss.
-In Week 16, against the Jacksonville Jaguars, he had seven receptions for 119 yards and a touchdown in a 38–20 loss.
+In week 12, Johnson had 12 receptions for 159 yards and a touchdown against the St. Louis Rams in a 33–27 loss.
+In week 16, against the Jacksonville Jaguars, he had seven receptions for 119 yards and a touchdown in a 38–20 loss.
 Johnson played in 13 games due to injury and had 63 receptions with 688 yards and two touchdowns as the Texans finished a franchise-worst 2–14.
 When interviewed in 2012, Johnson said that he was frustrated with the team's struggles, even saying that at times he "didn't want to get up and go to work", but knew that with a new franchise, struggles were expected and he wanted to be there to see the team make the next step.

-2006 season
+2006

 Johnson returned from injury and started all 16 games.
-In Week 3, against Washington, he had 11 receptions for 152 yards in a 31–15 loss.
-In Week 4, against the Miami Dolphins, he earned AFC Offensive Player of the Week with nine receptions for 101 yards and a touchdown in a 17–15 victory.
+In week 3, against Washington, he had 11 receptions for 152 yards in a 31–15 loss.
+In week 4, against the Miami Dolphins, he earned AFC Offensive Player of the Week with nine receptions for 101 yards and a touchdown in a 17–15 victory.
 He led the NFL in receptions with 103 and finished with 1,147 yards and five touchdowns in the Texans 6–10 season.
 He made his second Pro Bowl appearance.